 - reward/reinforce appropriate behaviors, positive attention is always better than negative attention

-- find time for a daily walk
+- find time for daily short/fun training sessions

 - remind yourself why you got a dog, to be a friend and companion